 I would use the same T-Bar with the same lights mentioned above, but I would add additional lights like a strobe or maybe some lasers.
 I might also add Haze to enhance the lights.

-Now, let’s suppose you wanted to have a party for a fraternity at the University of Arkansas in Fayetteville, 200+ guests, and your goal was to make it as much like a night club as possible.
+Now, let's suppose you wanted to have a party for a fraternity at the University of Arkansas in Fayetteville, 200+ guests, and you tell me your goal was to make it as much like a night club as possible.

 I would use a set up similar to the picture just above.
 The t-bar in the center carries the general LED par cans to illuminate the floor and a few motion lights.
 You can see the added 2 - 5 foot vertical trusses, 1 on each side, to put additional lights for extra flash and effect.
 These lights might include Martin Mini Mac motor heads, an Atomic 1000 watt strobe, Wild Fire Black Light Cannon, Martin MX-4s, etc.